Aharake/newsapp/README.md

+to install
    cd news-app
    npm install

+to start
    npm start

+to open on phone
-    Scan the QR code with your phones camera (iPhone) or Expo Go app (Android)
-   - Or press `i` for iOS simulator or `a` for Android emulator
+    Scan the QR code with your phones camera (iPhone) or Expo Go app (Android) Or press `i` for iOS simulator or `a` for Android emulator